Mithgol/simteconf/README.md

 The meaning of a named line in a simple configuration file does not depend on the presence or the order of lines that have different names.

-A comment (such as `# comment` or `// comment`) is also treated as a name of the line (such as `#` or `//` in the name) which is not used later (in the parent program) and ignored.
+A comment (such as `# comment` or `// comment`) is also treated as a named line (with `#` or `//` in its name) which is not used later (in the parent program) and becomes ignored because its name is unknown.
+Any named line's behaviour is the same.
 It is not (currently) possible to pass an exhaustive list of known names to simteconf and to trade forward compatibility for error reporting.

 A couple of examples in the existing Fidonet software: